ultimatetau/ultimatetau/README.md

 - 👋 Hi, I’m @ultimatetau
 - 👀 I’m interested in Quantum Information
-- 🌱 I’m currently learning graduate physics and quantum engineering
+- 🌱 I’m currently pursuing a Master of Science in Quantum Information Science and Technology

 - 📫 How to reach me: dillion.cottrill@stonybrook.edu